What is Optimizely Web?

 jQuery isn't required for Optimizely Web.
 After you have transitioned, you can remove jQuery for a smaller, faster snippet.
 You can keep jQuery in the snippet if you use it in custom code (like project JS or experiment JS) and don’t have your own version you can reference.

 How do I build an experiment in Optimizely Web?
-Is it the same workflow as Optimizely Classic?

 Learn more about building an experiment in Optimizely Web.